Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 A post shared by Electric⚡️Picks Jewelry (@electricpicks)

 Founded by the best friend duo, MJ Carlson and Chantel Gia, this jewelry brand calls the Monroe Center its home.
 Necklaces, bracelets, rings, and anklets are just some of the jewelry pieces sold at Electric Picks.
 This brand has been recognized nationally by outlets like Sports Illustrated, VOGUE, Forbes, Buzzfeed, E!
-News, and The New Yorker — and was even on the Tarte influencer Dubai trip earlier this year.
+News, and The New Yorker — and was even on the Tarte influencer Dubai trip in 2023.

 jane do studio hoboken girl